MyraDragneel/ReaderArchive/README.md

 # Disclaimer

-All of the data will be saved in the browser, Means it will be saved on your devices only.
+Novel data will be saved in the browser, Means it will be saved on your devices only!
+Use Import/Export if you wanted to change browser or devices!!!